 What type of passport/visa do I need to travel on an MTrek?

 Everyone traveling internationally should have a valid passport.
 Some countries may also require a visa.
 Your trek leaders will inform you if this is a requirement and will provide related cost estimates, but it will be your responsibility to procure and pay for the visa.
-Before ranking your trips, make sure that you are able to visit the country(ies) the trek visits by checking the visa and passport requirements.
+Before ranking your trips, make sure that you are able to visit the country(ies) associated with the trek by checking the visa and passport requirements ahead of time.

 I am an international student.
 Can I go on an international MTrek?

 Yes!
 International students with an F-1 or J-1 visa can go on an international MTrek, as long as you have the necessary visa(s) required to visit the countries on your trek of interest.
 Please check with your home country’s state department or embassy for requirements.
 It is very important to note that neither MTrek nor Ross can assist students with the visa application process.
 Obtaining a visa is strictly a trekker responsibility.